CornellLabofOrnithology/angular-styleguide/README.md

     // configuration
     avengers.config.js

     // directives - note that directive is not abbreviated.
-This is because on the "avenger-profile" will be used in the name. avenger-profile.directive.js
+This is because on the "avenger-profile" will be used in the name of the attribute/element but "directive" will not. avenger-profile.directive.js
     avenger-profile.directive.spec.js
     ```

   Note: Another common convention is naming controller files without the word `controller` in the file name such as `avengers.js` instead of `avengers.controller.js`.
 All other conventions still hold using a suffix of the type.
 Controllers are the most common type of component so this just saves typing and is still easily identifiable.
 I recommend you choose 1 convention and be consistent for your team.

+  Note: For the clo team, use AvengersCtrl

     ```javascript
     /**
      * recommended
      */
     // Controllers
-    avengers.js
-    avengers.spec.js
+    avengers.ctrl.js
+    avengers.ctrl.spec.js
     ```

 ### Test File Names